The parent company of Westclox Canada, the Western Clock Company, started up near Chicago, Illinois in the 1880s.

 The model name Big Ben was created in the U.S. around 1908 for their large nickel-plated, spring-driven "tin can" alarm clocks.
 The models Baby Ben (smaller size), Pocket Ben (watch), and Wrist Ben followed just a few years later.

-In this Gallery we include many examples of Canadian-made Westclox alarm and wall clocks dating from the early 1920s through to the early 1980s.
+In this Gallery we include many examples of Canadian-made Westclox alarm clocks dating from the early 1920s through to the early 1980s.